line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/README.md

 Every Kotlin JDSL application requires at least the following dependencies:

-- jpql-dsl: contains functions to build a JPQL query.
+- jpql-dsl: contains a DSL to build a JPQL query.
-- jpql-render: renders the JPQL query created by DSL as String.
+- jpql-render: renders the JPQL query created with the DSL as String.

 {% tabs %}